hemanth2604/basic-linux/README.md

         •	grep <patron> filename

 #### Example: -
-        •	grep Gayathri file1 ---> If the word is same in the file then it is print.
+        •	grep Hi file1                           ---> If the word is available with case-sensitive in the file then it is print.
         •	grep Gateway /etc/ssh/sshd_config
-        •	grep -i gateway /etc/ssh/sshd_config ---> It is print the case-sensitive.
+        •	grep -i gateway /etc/ssh/sshd_config    ---> It is printthe word and i means ignore the case-sensitive.
+##### Note: -
-        •	Grep command will work on files only not on directories.
+Grep command will only work files only not for directories.

-        •	ls -l | grep dir1	>>then it works on directories.
+        •	ls -l | grep dir1	--->It will search for dir1 from the output.
-        •	ls -l | grep ^d >>It shows the first letter d starting files/directories.
+        •	ls -l | grep ^d         --->It will show only words that start with 'd'.

 ### Sed Command: -